LakshyaSingh354/Financial-Fraud-Detection/README.md

 docker run -p 5000:5000 fraud-detection
 ```

+4. Acess the API
+The API is accessible at http://localhost:5000/predict

 ## Future Enhancements
 - Integrate temporal graph neural networks for time-series analysis.
 - Develop explainability features to make predictions more interpretable.